 - None - Members have no repository access

-Organization Security is where you can enable Two-Factor Authentication.
+Organization Security / 2FA is where you can enable Two-Factor Authentication.
 This will force members to set up Two-Factor Authentication for additional security.

-Organization Team settings are used to control the default visibility of teams:
+Organization User and Team settings is used to control the default visibility of teams:

 - Visible - Non-Members are able to view the team

 - Hidden - Non-Members are not able to view the team

 The Package settings are where you can configure storage and bandwidth limits for the Organization account, and view your current usage.
 It contains the following sections: